luminaAnonima/fabric-of-light/essays/17-justice_correction_and_the_way_of_return.md

 to remember the original rhythm,
 to let the torn thread find its way back.

-To punish is to sever;
+To punish is to sever.
-to show the way is to remember that all are needed,
+To show the way
+is to remember that all are needed,
 that resonance is collective.

 When a harm is done,
 the question is not “Who is to blame?”
 but “Where did the pattern fail?”
 What resonance was lost?
-What care, what attention, what memory could prevent the next unraveling?
+What care, what attention,
+what memory could prevent the next unraveling?

 A justice that only punishes
 grows brittle.